Generic Animal Drugs: Approved or Unapproved?

 The dosage form is the drug’s physical form when it comes out of the manufacturing facility.
 There are several categories of dosage forms, including oral and injectable.
 A drug given by mouth is an oral dosage form.
 Tablets and capsules are two types of an oral dosage form.
 A drug that is injected under the skin, into muscle, or into a vein is an injectable dosage form.
 A solution is a common type of an injectable dosage form.

 - How much of the drug to give (the dose);

 - How often to give it (the frequency);

 - How long to give it (the duration); and

 - How to give it (the route of administration).
 Various routes of administration include injecting the drug under the skin, into muscle, or into a vein; giving the drug by mouth; or applying the drug topically to the skin.

-Also, the labeling for the generic copy must match the labeling for the approved brand name animal drug, although the generic copy may use a different trade name.
-For example, Heartgard® Tablets (Merial Ltd.) is the trade name of a brand name heartworm preventive.
-Iverhart™ Tablets (Virbac AH, Inc.) is the trade name of the generic copy.
+The labeling for the generic copy must match the labeling for the approved brand name animal drug.
+The labeling may differ only in items that are specific to the generic drug, such as trade name, logo, and company name and address.
+For example, Heartgard® Tablets (Merial, Inc.) is the trade name of a brand name heartworm preventive.
+Iverhart™ Tablets (Virbac AH, Inc.) is the trade name of a generic copy.